dalerog/Klory/README.md

 Spoiler alert!
 I love Klory and am buiding a second for home.

-## Why the Klor
+## Why the Klor?

-I was using a Planck Ez with a 3x5 layout in which I was not using the center 6 keys above the spacebar.
-I was using four thumb keys in my layout.
-However, I felt that my thumbs were cramped and wanted a split keyboard.
+I was using a Planck Ez.
+I had changed the keymap to a 3x5 layout in which I was not using the center 6 keys above the spacebar.
+I was using the equivalent of four (4) thumb keys in my layout.
+However, I felt that my thumbs were cramped as they had to fold under my hand to get to some of the keys.

-I started off looking for just a split Planck, but then I decided I wanted column stagger.
-I really liked the Corne, but I was using four thumb keys on my Planck layout.
-This was mainly because I was having trouble using the space as a layer key; the timing was causing a lot of errors.
+I really liked the Planck Ez, but then I started wanting a split keyboard.
+I originally looked for a split Planck, but then I thought column stagger would be great and more room for my thumbs.
+I really liked the Corne, but I was using four thumb keys.

 Therefore, the main reasons for the Klor were:
 - four thumb keys